This article is part of a larger series on Small Business Websites.

 Web.com is a web hosting platform and domain registrar that also offers a beginner-friendly site builder.
 Although Web.com reviews show that it’s easy to use, site customization is limited and the features included are very basic for the price.
 Web.com might be enticing to those building a personal website, but most small businesses would benefit far more from all-in-one website builders like Squarespace, Wix, or Weebly.

 |Affordable, starting from $1.95 for the first month and renewing at $10/month (or $50 when paid for a whole year)||No free plan or free trial period|

-|Decent template selection with over a hundred modern templates||No third-party marketplace|
+|Decent template selection and more than 100 modern templates||No third-party app marketplace|

-|Clean interface and block editor so you can build a professional website in just a few steps, similar to using a site builder like Squarespace||Not worth the money for the very basic features it offers, considering there are other site builders out there–like Squarespace–that do so much more for a similar price|
+|Clean interface and block editor—build a website in just a few steps, similar to using a site builder like Squarespace||Site builders like Squarespace offer more features at a comparable price|

 Who Web.com Is Best For

 Web.com pricing is attractive, but its features are just a little too basic, especially when you compare it to plans in the same price point from Squarespace, Weebly, and GoDaddy.
 Most small businesses need solid search engine optimization (SEO) to get found by prospective customers online.
 But based on Web.com review, one of its biggest failings is its lack of SEO, especially on its cheapest plan.
 For this reason, it’s best for personal, non-business websites.

 - Individuals looking to create a personal website: If you don’t need a professional website, our Web.com review shows that it can work as a personal website.
 The low price point and unlimited storage and bandwidth for $10 per month are good for sites that aren’t worried about growing an online audience.